strmlineapp-ux/agileflow/src/docs/design-system.md

 ### Theming & Button Styles

-- **Multi-Theme Support**: The application supports `light` and `dark` themes.
-This allows users to choose their preferred visual mode.
-A user can also select a custom primary color to override the theme's default.
+- **Theme Selection**: Users can choose between `light` and `dark` themes.
+This selection is presented as a set of tab-like buttons, each with an icon and a label.
+The active theme's button has its text and icon colored with the primary theme color.
+- **Custom Primary Color**: Users can select a custom primary color using a color picker popover, which is triggered by a ghost-style palette icon button.
+This custom color overrides the theme's default primary color.
 - **Primary Button Gradient**: Primary buttons have a special gradient effect on hover, which is unique to each theme.
 This provides a subtle but polished visual feedback for key actions.
 - **Text-based Button Hover**: For text-based buttons (like those on the login page), the hover and focus state is indicated *only* by the text color changing to the primary theme color.
 No background color is applied.